 Car insurance is basically a contract between a customer and an insurance company.
 The insurance provider agrees to pay the customer for the losses defined in the policy, in exchange for the premium that the customer pays.

 In India, car insurance is mandated by the Motor Vehicles Act, 1998.
-Any four-wheeler plying on Indian roads should have a valid insurance policy that provides at least a minimum cover of third-party liability.
+Any four-wheeler the plying on Indian roads should have a valid motor insurance policy that provides at least a minimum cover of third-party liability.
 As indicated above, third-party liability refers to the damages caused by the car owner (while using the insured car) to other people or their property.